 Recipe FAQs

-Yes.
-You'll need to make one or two at a time, though.
+You can make these chips in the microwave, but you'll need to make one or two at a time.
 Place the shredded cheese mounds on parchment paper, 2 inches apart, directly on the microwave plate.
 Microwave on high.
 Start with 30 seconds for one chip and add more time as needed.

-I don't recommend storing the leftovers.
+The leftovers are tricky.
 Perhaps it's because they're made with part-skim mozzarella, but they lose their crispiness fast (more so than other homemade cheese crackers I make) and become rather chewy.
-So, I recommend you only make as many as you plan on eating right away.
+So, I try to only make as many as I plan on eating right away.
 I usually make six of them at a time, and my husband and I split them.

 Serving Suggestions

 These chips are wonderful on their own, and that's how I usually enjoy them.
-They are also good dipped in sugar-free marinara sauce (Rao's is a good brand).
-Other tasty options for dips include sour cream dip, Greek yogurt dip, cream cheese dip, and guacamole.
+They are also good dipped into sugar-free marinara sauce (Rao's is a good brand), sour cream dip, cream cheese dip, and guacamole.

 Recipe Card